-Update 18th August 2019.
-Any news will be added to the specific trip offers.
+Update 8th October 2019.
 If you worry about denied entry please do contact us before your trip.

-Info on this page can help people to plan a stay in Thailand, however it is not designed to beat the system.
-We offer reasonable priced packages for you to choose from in order to apply the desired Thai visa, however we encourage that applicants, after a certain time in Thailand, to apply for a proper Non Immigrant visa.
-The main problem is to specify THE CERTAIN TIME IN THAILAND, the only LAW which governs a limit is that you allowed TWO land border crossings in one calendar year, if you from a country under visa exemption scheme.
+Info on this page can help people to plan a stay in Thailand.
+Our offer are reasonable priced for you to choose from in order to apply the desired Thai visa.
+The only LAW in place is the limit for TWO land border crossings in one calendar year, if you from a country under visa exemption scheme.
 A good source of info is https://en.wikipedia.org/wiki/Visa_policy_of_Thailand?fbclid=IwAR1CFlHAin1qX7AfoWQlG0HRsAOXKQhPNlyWwIHMEkQf6tUJ2VoXthbtSgQ

-Following Official sites are worth to bookmark and review them from time to time.
-Ministry of Foreign Affairs http://www.mfa.go.th/main/en/services/4908 , than Immigration https://www.immigration.go.th/index and details about Royal Thai Embassies and Consulates, location and requirements http://www.thaiembassy.org/main/
+Please bookmark Official sites and review them from time to time.
+Ministry of Foreign Affairs http://www.mfa.go.th/main/en/services/4908 .
+Immigration https://www.immigration.go.th/index and details re Royal Thai Embassies and Consulates, location and requirements http://www.thaiembassy.org/main/

 - A valid Tourist Visa allow 60 day stay and a valid Non Immigrant Visa allow 90 day.

-1. Tourist Visa Waiver (visa exemption), no visa required prior to commencing travel to Thailand, however have the “THREE PROOF” ready, cash, ticket and room.
+1. Tourist Visa Waiver (visa exemption), no visa required prior to commencing travel to Thailand, however have the “THREE PROOF” (cash, ticket and room) ready.